2002 La Paz floods: Chronology of events

-Short term impact
+Background

 The city of La Paz presents a very complex topography.
 One of the factors that caused the floods was the collapse of the Choqueyapu River, since due to its poor structure in one of its points, and because it is a channel through which wastewater passes, it collapsed during heavy rains.

 The structure that the city has is characterized by steep slopes and a geological substrate that alternates permeable and impermeable layers, favored the amplification of the accident.

 Another factor that could cause this incident was the high vulnerability of the city, with intense occupation of risk areas and that it has buildings and infrastructure poorly prepared to face situations like this.
-As a result of these events, residents have been under constant psychological pressure since the emergency.

 Consequences

 Lots of volunteers started joining the firefighters and the police efforts to relieve the extreme hail the city has received.
 Honda St. was considerably affected because the sewer system at that time couldn't withstand the 40cm of hail.
-As a result, the whole street and the neighboring buildings had to be reconstructed and a new sewer system was installed.
+As a result, a new sewer system was installed.
 Also, the street was leveled to prevent the effects of a future flood.

 Lots of shops and street vendors lost their products.
 Official estimates point out that nearly 60 millions dollars were lost that day.
 Juan del Granado, mayor of La Paz, stated that relief efforts would go on for 10 days at least with 2000 workers deployed to help the many areas that were affected by the flood.